30-Day Money Back Guarantee

 Vitamin B12 Energy production, brain function Fish, nutritional yeast, fortified foods Morning with food

-Vitamin D Bone health, immunity, mood Fatty fish, fortified foods With fat-containing meal
+Vitamin D Bone health, immune function, mood Fatty fish, fortified foods With fat-containing meal

 Calcium Bone strength, muscle function Leafy greens, sesame seeds Split doses with meals

-Magnesium Muscle relaxation, sleep Pumpkin seeds, dark chocolate Evening for better sleep
+Magnesium Muscle relaxation, sleep Pumpkin seeds, dark chocolate Evening to support relaxation

 Folate (B9) supports cellular repair and energy metabolism, becoming more important as cellular turnover slows with age.
 Look for methylfolate rather than folic acid for better bioavailability.
-Zinc and selenium act as powerful antioxidants, supporting immune function and protecting against cellular damage that accelerates after 40.
+Zinc and selenium act as powerful antioxidants, supporting immune function and helping defend cells from oxidative stress, which tends to increase with age.

 Essential Nutrients and Their Roles After 40